Do you have a small business with an eCommerce store? Or if you regularly send packages, do you wonder about the

 Price Comparisons on Shipping Rates

 For each scenario, I calculated the shipping of a 2-pound box from Minneapolis to Phoenix.
-I wanted to get a cross-country price scenario.
-I’ll share the other factors below in the individual company shipping facts.
+I used those two cities in order to get a cross-country price scenario.

 According to the FedEx website, several factors come into play when determining the cost of shipping.

 Dimensional weight, package weight and delivery time are the “big three.”
 This is the case with most shipping companies.